preet/respk/README.md

 } }
 ```
-These source files should be added to your project.
+Any generated source files should be added to your project.
 You can then refer to the resources in your project using corresponding variable declarations:

 ```cpp